-- Chemical and mineralogical characterization of layered (clay minerals, LDH) and framework minerals (zeolites) as well as waste containing minerals.
+- Chemical and mineralogical characterization of layered (clay minerals, LDH) and framework minerals (zeolites).

-- Modification of minerals in order to obtain functional mineral materials e.g. sorbents, catalysts and photofunctional composites.
+- Modification of minerals in order to obtain functional mineral materials e.g. adsorbents, catalysts and photofunctional composites.

-- Determination of sorption properties of mineral-based materials derived mainly from layered minerals and zeolites.
+- Determination of adsorption properties of mineral-based materials derived mainly from layered minerals and zeolites.

 - The influence of intercalation and grafting processes on the structure, textural parameters and morphology of minerals.

 Former research objectives:

 - Synthesis, structural and mechanical properties of clay-polymer nanocomposites.